-The advice provided by the Healthy Eating Advisory Service to early childhood services is consistent with the following government guidelines:
+The advice provided by the Healthy Eating Advisory Service to early childhood education and care (child care) services is consistent with the following government guidelines:

 Australian Dietary Guidelines

 These guidelines give advice on eating for health and wellbeing.
 They provide information about the types and amounts of foods, food groups and dietary patterns that promote health and wellbeing and reduce the risk of diet-related diseases.
 The guidelines are for use by health professionals, policy makers, educators, food manufacturers, food retailers and researchers.

 Australian Guide to Healthy Eating

 This guide recommends dietary patterns based on the five food groups that provide appropriate amounts of nutrients and energy.
 It includes practical information on the types and amounts of foods required at various ages and specific recommendations for infants, toddlers and children.